sergeyklay/space-wrangler/README.md

 1. Clone the repository
 2. Set up the project
 3. Activate the virtual environment
-4. Install project and all its dependencies
+4. Install toolkit and all its dependencies
 5. Verify the installation

 ###### Installation Steps